gretelai/trainer/src/gretel_trainer/relational/README.md

 This is the interface to working with `RelationalData`, including running transforms on it, training synthetic models on it and generating data from those models, and evaluating synthetic results.

+The `MultiTable` object is primarily concerned with the orchestration, execution, and state-tracking of Gretel Cloud jobs.
+While it does also contain some "business logic," most of those details are defined in the `Strategy` protocol.
+A `MultiTable` instance depends on one `Strategy`.

+### `Strategy` (protocol)

+`Strategy` instances capture low-level business logic, including but not limited to:
+- how source data is modified prior to training
+- sequencing of table generation jobs
+- how many generation jobs are run and their parameters

+There are currently two strategies:
+- `SingleTableStrategy`, in which models are trained on individual tables
+- `AncestralStrategy`, in which models are trained on multi-generational data via joined tables